This super simple recipe for easy mini Baked Alaskas means everyone has their own portion of this classic and dramatic ice cream dessert!

 Classic Baked Alaska is a fancy dessert made out of layers of cake with a frozen ice cream center and covered with a marshmallow-like meringue frosting that is quickly toasted so the exterior is golden brown.

-- Ice Cream: Absolutely any flavor you want (I always go for chocolate)
+- Ice Cream: Use absolutely any flavor you want (I always go for chocolate!)

-- Egg Whites: You can use the leftover yolks for any of these favorite Southern recipes!
+- Egg Whites: You can use the leftover yolks in this easy banana cream pie recipe!

 How to make this recipe